About Us

 Madison, WI

-Scott creates content for the Extension forestry website, social media, and newsletter and helps develop communication strategies for several of the forestry team’s projects.
+Scott creates content for the Extension Forestry & Wildlife website, social media, and newsletter and develops communication strategies for the forestry team’s projects.

 Scott holds an M.S. in Life Sciences Communication from UW–Madison with a focus on communicating about the changing climate.
-During grad school, he worked as a project assistant on the Extension Maple Syrup Program.
+During grad school, he worked part-time for Extension, and he joined Extension full-time in 2024.
 Prior to that, he was a science writer at Scientific American, Fermilab, and the American Mathematical Society.
-Outside of work, Scott enjoys playing piano, composing music, riding his bike, and birding by ear.

 Tony Johnson